How to switch boiler cover

 A price hike is the most popular reason to switch boiler cover.
 This basically means that a boiler insurance provider has enticed you in with a cheap introductory price for the first year but then plans to put up the cost significantly as you move into year 2.

 Remember, loyalty doesn’t pay.
-If your introductory price is about to expire and your provider is going to increase your annual or monthly fee, it’s time to take your custom elsewhere.
+If your introductory price is about to expire and your provider is going to increase your annual or monthly fee, it may be time to take your custom elsewhere.

 Some providers offer insured plans to look after your Boiler and Heating and other home services like plumbing, drains and electrics, whereas other providers offer non-insured plans.
 An insured plan will be underwritten by an insurer and also regulated by the Financial Conduct Authority (FCA).
 Non-insured plans are not backed by an insurer and are not regulated by the FCA.
 Often non-insured or maintenance plans include an annual service of the equipment covered, whereas these may or may not be included in insured plans.